Prophet Inequalities for Matching with a Single Sample: Introduction

 \section{Introduction}

-\paragraph{Max-Weight Matching.} We study the maximum-weight matching problem, i.e., maximizing the cumulative weight of an edge set $M$ in a graph such that to each vertex, at most one edge from $M$ is incident.
+We study the maximum-weight matching problem, i.e., maximizing the cumulative weight of an edge set $M$ in a graph such that to each vertex, at most one edge from $M$ is incident.
 This problem class comes up naturally in a wide range of applications, like matchmaking, two-sided markets, assigning jobs to workers, kidney exchange, housing markets, and the like.
 In many of these applications, the problem is \emph{online} in that the input is not fully known from the outset.
 Rather it is revealed over time, and decisions have to be made immediately and irrevocably.
 The online matching problem comes in many different flavors, for example one can study it for restricted graph classes like bipartite graphs (e.g., jobs/workers), under different online models (e.g., a fixed set of houses for which potential buyers become known only over time), and different assumptions regarding the arrival model (random/adversarial/with expiration times etc.).

-\paragraph{Prophet Inequalities.} We concentrate here on the \emph{prophet} model, generalizing \citep{KrengelS77,KrengelS78,SamuelCahn84}, in which elements arrive in adversarial order and weights are drawn independently from known distributions.
+\paragraph{Prophet Inequalities.} We concentrate here on the \emph{prophet} model \citep{KrengelS77,KrengelS78,SamuelCahn84}, in which elements arrive in adversarial order and weights are drawn independently from known distributions.
 In the original definition, the adversary fixes the order and distributions up front.
 The goal is to show a \emph{prophet inequality}, i.e. an online algorithm such that the expected weight of the computed solution is at least a $1/\alpha$-fraction of the expected weight of the optimal solution.

 The original work of \cite{KrengelS77,KrengelS78} and \cite{SamuelCahn84} has established a tight $2$-approximate prophet inequality for the problem of selecting one value out of a sequence of $n$ values drawn independently from not necessarily identical distributions.
-Motivated, in part, by a connection to posted-price mechanisms \citep{HajiaghayiKS07,ChawlaHMS10}, recent work has established prophet inequalities for a broad range of combinatorial problems, including matroids and polymatroids \citep[e.g.,][]{Alaei11,KleinbergW12,DuttingK15,FeldmanSZ16}, bipartite and non-bipartite matching \citep[e.g.,][]{ChawlaHMS10,KleinbergW12,FeldmanGL15,GravinW19,EzraFGT20}, and combinatorial auctions \citep[e.g.,][]{FeldmanGL15,DuttingFKL20,DuttingKL20}.
+Motivated, in part, by a connection to posted-price mechanisms \citep{HajiaghayiKS07,ChawlaHMS10}, recent work has established prophet inequalities for a broad range of combinatorial problems, including matroids and polymatroids (e.g. \cite{Alaei11,KleinbergW12,DuttingK15,FeldmanSZ16}), bipartite and non-bipartite matching (e.g. \cite{ChawlaHMS10,KleinbergW12,FeldmanGL15,GravinW19,EzraFGT20}), and combinatorial auctions (e.g. \cite{FeldmanGL15,DuttingFKL20,DuttingKL20}).

 Specifically, for the matching problem constant-factor prophet inequalities have been established for both (one-sided) vertex arrivals in a bipartite graph \citep{FeldmanGL15}, and edge arrivals in bipartite and non-bipartite graphs \citep{ChawlaHMS10,KleinbergW12,GravinW19,EzraFGT20}.